Try this simple table manners lesson at the dinner table tonight.

 Use these four teaching points to teach your family the silent signals.

-#1– Used silverware should never be set back on the tabletop.
+1– Once silverware has been used, it should never be set back on the tabletop.
 It should always be resting on a plate.